 3. Will the results help me in caring for my patients?
 (Applicability)

 The validity of a study refers to whether the results of the study were obtained via sound scientific methods.
 Bias (defined as the systematic deviation from the truth) and/or confounding variables may compromise the validity of the finding.
-The reliability of the study finds were determined by the size of the intervention's effect (the effect size) and how precisely that effect was estimated.
-This part of critical appraisal examined the numerical data reported in the results section of a study.
-When critically appraising the the usefulness of a study for clinical decision making, a basic aspect of applicability is to evaluate the study patients in comparison with the patients to whom the evidence would be applied.
+The reliability of the study's results are determined by the size of the intervention's effect (the effect size) and how precisely that effect was estimated.
+This part of critical appraisal examines the numerical data reported in the results section of a study.
+When critically appraising the the usefulness of a study for clinical decision making, a basic aspect of applicability is to evaluate the study's patients in comparison with the patients to whom the evidence would be applied.

-The ratio of the probability of developing, in a specified period of time, an outcome among those receiving the treatment of interest or exposed to a risk factor, compared with the probability of developing the outcome if the risk factor or intervention is not present.
+The ratio of the probability of developing, in a specified period of time, an outcome among those receiving the treatment of interest or exposure to a risk factor, compared with the probability of developing the outcome if the intervention or risk factor is not present.